dataforgoodfr/quotaclimat/README.md

 Otherwise, default is yesterday midnight date.

+### Batch import based on channel
+Use env variable `CHANNEL` like in docker compose (string: tf1)

+Otherwise, default is all channels

 ### Batch update
 In case we have a new word detection logic, we must re apply it to all saved keywords inside our database.